keirthana/anbox-cloud-docs/howto/android/integrate-hidl.md

 Due to the technical requirements of this procedure, this document assumes familiarity with AOSP development on your part.

-If you are looking for a replacing the default VHAL implementation with a custom one, see {ref}`replace the Anbox VHAL <howto-replace-anbox-vhal>`.
+If you are looking for a replacement of the default VHAL implementation with a custom one, see {ref}`replace the Anbox VHAL <howto-replace-anbox-vhal>`.

 ## Prerequisites